 In January 2017 the FASB issued ASU 2017-04, "Simplifying the Test for Goodwill Impairment."
 The new standard simplifies the subsequent measurement of goodwill by eliminating the second step of the goodwill impairment test.
 This update is effective for us beginning January 1, 2020.
 Early adoption is permitted, and the new standard will be applied on a prospective basis.
-We have not yet selected an adoption date, and we do not anticipate that the adoption of this standard will have a material impacton our financial position and results of operations.
+We plan to adopt this standard on January 1, 2020, and we do not anticipate that the adoption of this standard will have a material impacton our financial position and results of operations.

 In August 2018 the FASB issued ASU 2018-13, "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The new standard modifies the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement, including adjustments to Level 3 fair value measurement disclosures as well as the removal of disclosures around Level 1 and Level 2 transfers.
 This update is effective for us beginning January 1, 2020 with early adoption permitted.
 The amendments to the guidance will be applied on a prospective or retrospective basis, in accordance with the requirements of this standard.
-We have not yet selected an adoption date, and we are currently evaluating the effect of adoption of this standard on our financial position and results of operations.
+We plan to adopt this standard on January 1, 2020, and we do not anticipate that the adoption of this standard will have a material impact on our financial position and results of operations.